jerturowetz/notes/to-do.md

 # Jer's To-Do List

+add hs user id to amplitude event (and what other data?)

+13"x16(or17" marlow concept art grey house 9x7 (has a bit of matt bleed so a bigger frame sj poster 11x16.75 rocket ship poster 11x17

 - videotron account number: 7705-2006-0011
 - Get a family accountant (Yuri's contact or guttman)
 - Last thank you cards